flickerlight/json-schema-express/README.md

 ### Specify non-default generator
 There are two ways to specify non-default generator to use:

-1. You can change the generator for a specified type by setting '__generator' key in the json schema.
+1. You can change the generator for a specified key by setting '__generator' key in the json schema.
+Only this key will be genreated by the specified generator.
+Other keys of the same type are not affected.
 2. You can pass a config dictionary to the DataProducer() constructor to overwritten the default setting.
+Notice that in this way, all keys of the same type will be genereted by the specified generator.

 For example, in std_integer_generator we provide a class StdIntegerSequence to output a consecutive integer sequence.
 Both below code blocks achieve the same goal: